Less Is More

 - Cars, trailers, and trucks are removed from the driveway.
 These bulky obstructions will obscure the view of the house you're attempting to display.

 - Garbage/recycling cans Put them somewhere out of view.
 You don't want to direct home buyers' minds into the garbage when you're trying to open their thoughts to their future.

 - Toys, bicycles, and skateboards.
 When these symbols of life and recreation are forgotten in the yard or drive, they leave a negative impact.

-To begin, almost all personal objects or sentimental items should be kept out of sight during the shoot.
+To begin, almost all personal objects should be kept out of sight during the shoot.
 Family photos, memorabilia, and personal ornaments should all be removed prior to a shoot.

 Water bowls, pet beds, squeaky toys, leashes, and collars should all be removed from sight before the photo shoot.

 Other points of consideration:

 Windows should be clean and free of any streaks.